crowbait/typespec-typescript-emitter/README.md

   - 1 file for each (nested) namespace
   - exports models, enums and unions
   - does NOT export aliases (see below)
-- for TypeSpec.Http: ts file containing a nested object containing information about every route
+- for `TypeSpec.Http`: ts file containing a nested object containing information about every route
   - this can be imported at runtime to provide a robust way of eg. accessing URLs

 ## Content